openimsdk/open-im-sdk-web/README.md

 Use this SDK to add instant messaging capabilities to your application.
 By connecting to a self-hosted [OpenIM](https://www.openim.io/) server, you can quickly integrate instant messaging capabilities into your app with just a few lines of code.

-`open-im-sdk-web` is a pure javascript library.
+`open-im-sdk` is a pure javascript library.
 It doesn't store any information inside browser, instead it connects to [oimws](https://github.com/openim-sigs/oimws) the proxy layer.
-This proxy layer is [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core.git)'s websocket proxy(listening on port `10003` by deafult). open-im-sdk-web and open-im-sdk-web-wasm's interfaces are completely the same.
+This proxy layer is [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core.git)'s websocket proxy(listening on port `10003` by deafult). open-im-sdk and open-im-sdk-wasm's interfaces are completely the same.
 Without modifying any code, your website can run in mini-app.

 ## Documentation 📚